 NOTE: It is up to implementation on whether SRS configuration is provided earlier than DL-PRS configuration.

-5. The LMF may request activation of UE SRS transmission and sends a NRPPa SRS Activation Request message to the serving gNB of the target device as described in subclause 8.10.3.2.3.
+5. In the case of semi-persistent or aperiodic SRS, the LMF may request activation of UE SRS transmission and sends a NRPPa SRS Activation Request message to the serving gNB of the target device as described in subclause 8.10.3.2.3.
 The gNB then activates the UE SRS transmission.
 The target device begins the UL-SRS transmission according to the time domain behavior of UL-SRS resource configuration.

 6. The LMF provides the UL information to the selected gNBs in a NRPPa MEASUREMENT REQUEST message as described in clause 8.10.3.2.2.
 The message includes all information required to enable the gNBs/TRPs to perform the UL measurements.